octobercms/install/README.md

-# Installation wizard for October
+# Installation Wizard for October CMS

-The wizard installation is the recommended way to install October for **non-technical users**.
-It is simpler than the command-line installation and doesn't require any special skills.

-> **Note:** If you are a developer, we recommend that you install via Composer instead: https://octobercms.com/docs/console/commands#console-install-composer
+The wizard installation will install the free version of October CMS (v1.0) for testing, trial and teaching purposes.
+To install the latest version of October CMS (v2.0+) please read the [documentation for installation instructions](https://octobercms.com/docs).

 1. Prepare a directory on your server that is empty.
 It can be a sub-directory, domain root or a sub-domain.
 1. [Download the installer archive file](https://github.com/octobercms/install/archive/master.zip).